WHOIGit/ooicgsn-roundabout/README.rst

 - POSTGRES_USER
 - POSTGRES_PASSWORD

 In addition to standard Django variables, Roundabout uses some custom environmental variables to set the pattern for the auto-generation of Serial Numbers.
-There are several options available for you to choose from:
+There are several options available for you to choose from in the ``.env/production/django`` file:

-1) If you want to enable basic Serial Number auto-generation, set the ``RDB_SERIALNUMBER_CREATE`` variable to True.
+1) If you want to enable basic Serial Number auto-generation, set the ``RDB_SERIALNUMBER_CREATE`` variable to ``True``.
 This will create Serial Numbers with a basic numeric pattern - "1, 2, 3, ... etc."
-2) If you want to use the Serial Number pattern recommended by OOI, then also set the ``RDB_SERIALNUMBER_OOI_DEFAULT_PATTERN`` variable to True.
+2) If you want to use the Serial Number pattern recommended by OOI, then also set the ``RDB_SERIALNUMBER_OOI_DEFAULT_PATTERN`` variable to ``True``.
 This will create Serial Numbers with the following pattern: "Part Number" + "-20001, -20002, -20003, etc."

 NGINX Settings
 ^^^^^^^^^^^^^^